Rivira

-Rivira is a weekly Sinhala newspaper in Sri Lanka that was founded in 2006.
-It is published on Sundays by Rivira Media Corporation (Pvt) Ltd and is a sister newspaper of The Nation.
-It has a circulation of 265,000 per issue and in 2012 had an estimated readership of 1.6 million.
-It has five coverage categories: news, politics, health, sports, world.
+Rivira was a Sri Lankan Sinhala newspaper published by Rivira Media Corporation (Pvt) Ltd. Founded in 2006, it was a sister newspaper of The Nation.
+The publication printed both daily and Sunday editions before ceasing publication in January 2018.

+At the time of its publication, Rivira had a reported circulation of 265,000 copies per issue and an estimated readership of 1.6 million in 2012.
+The newspaper covered areas including news, politics, health, sports and international affairs.